 This philosophy dovetails perfectly into Bach’s concern with finding unifying patterns and consistencies in a society oriented to separations and justifying distinctions.
 As he says, “When I deal with my son I can’t tell him to turn off his moral judgment while I use threats to scare him into learning what I wish him to learn.
 He’s learning about morality and ethics continuously as he experiences the world around him.”

-This buccaneer is also a man of wisdom and deep kindness.
+This buccaneer is also a man of wisdom.
 A passage from his blog deals with his stepfather’s long-ago attempt to comfort him.
 Bach writes,

 Bide your time.